The views expressed by the host on this program rivet and dazzle the nation.

 How are you doing?

-I'm a moderate Democrat myself, and I feel the left wing is hijacked by a party.
+I'm a moderate Democrat myself, and I feel the left wing has hijacked my party.

-Oh, I think the Joe Lieberman situation is gonna be a microcosm of what's gonna happen to Democrats all around.
+I think the Joe Lieberman situation is going to be a microcosm of what's going to happen to Democrats all around.

 And I have a feeling that my party will demise over this, to be honest.

-Well, I think you know, I don't think it's gonna demise any more than it already has over this, but but what's likely to happen is if the polling is correct, and it's a toss-up on that, Lieberman would win the general election as an independent.
+You know, I don't think it's going to demise any more than it already has over this, but, but, what's likely to happen is if the polling is correct, and it's a toss-up on that, Lieberman would win the general election as an independent.

-They nominate as a party in Connecticut, one of those kind of guys, no experience doing anything, but he's got the right mantra on the war.
+They nominate as a party in Connecticut, one of those kind of guys, no experience doing anything, but he's got the right mantra in the war.

 Then, in a three-way race, Lieberman cleans the clock.